Use editing software and stop annoying the streets with tripods.

 Triangle, isosceles var.
 1, 2

 Creamy Rue Cardinal Lemoine

 She wanted triangles that year.
 SV wanted to see what was cropped out of the three.
 So she decided not to declare any picture finished.
 It can’t be predicted which variation Stranger Viewer might possibly like.
 Unlike painting, sculpting, and all other visual arts, making and displaying variations of an initial capture is fast and easy.

 It didn’t occur to her until she noticed the reaction–from bemusement and helplessness to anger, that she can now see all the time everywhere–that there is no invitation to take pictures of strangers.
 The entitlement of people and their cameras.

-It’s an intriguing presumption, common to both professional photographers and the tourists they have contempt for.
-Pro or tourist, most imagine it’s okay to aim a camera in faces, up close, and call it “street photography”.
+It’s an intriguing presumption common to professional photographers and to the tourists they feel contempt towards.
+Pro or tourist, most imagine it’s okay to aim a camera up close in people’s faces and call it “street photography”.

-Diane Arbus asked first for desire, photos if she was desired, in Carveth’s opinion the only proper way to justify pushing machinery into a stranger’s face to get a picture.
+Taking pictures without offering sex?
+Diane Arbus deferred to others’ desire, photos after, in Mrs. Carveth’s opinion the proper way, for those who are driven to do “street” photography, to justify pushing a machine into a stranger’s face to get a souvenir.